yusufozturk/panther/docs/gitbook/historical-search/README.md

 ### Accessing the data with Glue

-All log data is stored in AWS Glue [Glue](https://aws.amazon.com/glue/) tables.
+All log data is stored in AWS [Glue](https://aws.amazon.com/glue/) tables.
 This makes the data available in many tools such as Athena, Redshift, Glue Spark Jobs and SageMaker.

 ### Coming soon